-No. 8: Give more thought to the laundry room.
+No. 8: Don’t shortchange the laundry room.

-But somehow construction got underway with the Visible Laundry plan still intact and it wasn't until about a month into the process that I realized: those laundry machines need to be tucked away somewhere.
+But somehow construction got underway with the Visible Laundry Plan intact and it wasn’t until about a month into the process that I realized: those laundry machines need to be tucked away somewhere.
 In haste, we jerry rigged a laundry closet by stealing square footage from the master bedroom closet.

 This move excited the contractor–can you say “change order?”–because although the area in question had not been built, it created an opportunity to throw around phrases like “structural changes” (aka: three two-by-fours) and very high dollar figures.

-Anyway, we ended up with a miniscule laundry closet, nowhere to fold clothes, and a bad taste in our mouths.
+Anyway, we ended up with a laundry closet, nowhere to fold clothes, and a bad taste in our mouths.